blitz-innovation/HTML5-CSS3-JavaScript/README.md

 - [Actual Coding 3: Main Content](https://vimeo.com/318285713)
 - [Actual Coding 4: Carousal, JS](https://vimeo.com/318291267)

-You can find completed code for the demo in the 'DemoClone' folder.<space><space>
+You can find completed code for the demo in the 'DemoClone' folder.

+&nbsp;

 ### Project: Clone an Interface